Aliases for GRM1 Gene

 GeneCards Summary for GRM1 Gene

 GRM1 (Glutamate Metabotropic Receptor 1) is a Protein Coding gene.
-Diseases associated with GRM1 include Spinocerebellar Ataxia, Autosomal Recessive 13 and Chondromyxoid Fibroma.
-Among its related pathways are Signaling in Gap Junctions and RET signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and glutamate receptor activity.
+Diseases associated with GRM1 include Spinocerebellar Ataxia, Autosomal Recessive 13 and Spinocerebellar Ataxia 44.
+Among its related pathways are Transmission across Chemical Synapses and GPCRs, Other.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and glutamate receptor activity.
 An important paralog of this gene is GRM5.

 G-protein coupled receptor for glutamate.
 Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors.
 Signaling activates a phosphatidylinositol-calcium second messenger system.
-May participate in the central action of glutamate in the CNS, such as long-term potentiation in the hippocampus and long-term depression in the cerebellum.
+May participate in the central action of glutamate in the CNS, such as long-term potentiation in the hippocampus and long-term depression in the cerebellum (PubMed:24603153, PubMed:28886343, PubMed:7476890).
+May function in the light response in the retina (By similarity).

 Metabotropic glutamate (mGlu) group I receptors are members of the metabotropic class of glutamate receptors, which also includes mGlu group II and mGlu group III receptors. mGlu group I receptors are divided into two subtypes, mGlu1 and mGlu5.